 Text features for nonfiction are a great tool to help students focus on their reading.
 Most of the reading material in middle school and high school is nonfiction.
 Students struggle with nonfiction text.
 You might have told students to slow down, reread the text, add more evidence to their answer, or take better notes.
 While that may be helpful, it isn’t really getting at the tools students should be using when they read and take notes.
-So, how do you support students’ reading comprehension?
+So, how do you support students’ reading comprehension of nonfiction?
 The answer is simple.
-You teach them how to use text features which will improve the students’ comprehension.
+You teach them how to use text features which will improve their understanding of the text.
 Let’s start at the very beginning.
 (That is one of my favorite quotes from The Sound of Music.)

 What are Text Features?